 2012 Finalist, Mid-Atlantic Songwriters

-2011 IMA People's Choice - Song of the Year for
+2011 IMA People's Choice - Song of the Year for Social Action

 2009 Winner, Kerrville Folk Festival

-2007 Winner South Florida Folk Festival
+2007 Winner, South Florida Folk Festival

-He continued his academic habit by enrolling in the doctoral program in International Education at UMass Amherst, but after one semester accepted a position in Kenya where he worked as a rural development consultant and Training Director for Peace Corps.
+He continued his academic habit by enrolling in the doctoral program in International Education at UMass Amherst, but after one year accepted a position in Kenya where he worked as a rural development consultant and Training Director for Peace Corps.
 From there it was a short hop to Somalia with the United Nations High Commission for Refugees where he learned to negotiate an 11 foot basket in a high school gym and bi-weekly sunsets over the Gulf of Aden.
 He also negotiated the Somali CIA and an enormous scam of foreign aid used to support the Barre administration.
-In 1985 and 86 he was in Nicaragua working in support of the revolution with Construyamos Juntos as an interpreter and carpenter’s assistant to build a school in San Pedro de Lovago, a village that was attacked twice by Contras.
+In 1985 and 86 he was in Nicaragua working with Construyamos Juntos as an interpreter and carpenter’s assistant to build a school in San Pedro de Lovago, a village that was attacked twice by Contras.

 Struck by the blatant US political and media censorship and misrepresentation of his work with the UN in Somalia, Nicaragua, and elsewhere, Tom integrated his experiences into a doctoral dissertation examining US political/economic hegemony in the Horn of Africa, as well as in the rest of the world.

-That was in 88, the same year that his music friends, Dave McCurry Bonnie Mullinex, and Mark Lynd told him that he should record his music.
+That was in 88, the same year that his music friends, Dave McCurry, Bonnie Mullinex, and Mark Lynd told him that he should record his music.
 First, however, he accepted an invitation from the EPLF (Eritrean People's Liberation Front) to visit Eritrea, at that time fighting for their independence.
 Returning from Eritrea, he was again detained as a spy, this time in Sudan as he was in a restricted zone on the border with Ethiopia, but was freed when the authorities thought he worked for the US CIA (a different sort of spy) and they let him go.

 Combining art with activism, he has appeared with Medea Benjamin, Cynthia McKinney, Amy Goodman, Cindy Sheehan, Cesar Chavez, Noam Chomsky, Ralph Nader, Ray McGovern, Howard Zinn, David Cobb, many others, & played at the Martin Luther King Center in Havana, Cuba.